EE3300/EE5300 Electronics Applications

 Once you have completed your portfolio, submit it to LearnJCU.

 Word limits: Please be concise.
-As a general guide, write approximately one paragraph in response to each question.
+As a general guide, when the template asks for a self-assessment, write at most one paragraph.

 Student details